Mario Lanza: A Radical Reassessment

 As Pinkerton in Madama Butterfly, April 1948

-Lanza was booked to return to New Orleans in 1949 as Alfredo in La Traviata, but by then, as Armando Cesari observes, "he was already deeply engulfed in the Hollywood machinery and consequently never learned the role."
+Lanza was booked to return to New Orleans in 1949 as Alfredo in La traviata, but by then, as Armando Cesari observes, "he was already deeply engulfed in the Hollywood machinery and consequently never learned the role."
 Lanza’s decision to move to Hollywood would in fact prove disastrous not only for his then-promising operatic career, but for his health and self-esteem.
 Yet in 1947 it had seemed a logical enough choice.
 The terms of his MGM contract committed him to the studios for only six months of each year, leading Lanza to assume that he would be able to combine a film career with an operatic one.

 With his Butterfly, Tomiko Kanazawa, April 1948

 At first this seemed a reasonable supposition.
 Indeed, after signing with MGM, Lanza was able to continue touring with the Bel Canto Trio for a further eight months, as well as performing in Madama Butterfly and in concert with the Metropolitan Opera soprano Dorothy Kirsten.
 There were also other projects that augured well for Lanza's operatic potential.
+NBC was hoping to cast him (together with Yeend and London) in a television broadcast of Puccini's La bohème for its inaugural Opera in English series.
+[See my interview with Herbert Grossman.]

-NBC was hoping to cast him (together with Yeend and London) in a television broadcast of Puccini'sLa Bohème for its inaugural Opera in English series.
-In May 1949, Lanza made his first commercial recordings, one of which ("Che Gelida Manina") was reportedly voted Operatic Recording of the Year by the US National Record Critics Association.
+In May 1949, Lanza made his first commercial recordings, one of which ("Che gelida manina") was reportedly voted Operatic Recording of the Year by the US National Record Critics Association.
 The conductor on that occasion was Constantine Callinicos (1913-1986), a pianist who had previously served as Lanza's accompanist in recital—-and would go on to accompany him at all of his future recitals—-and who subsequently conducted all of the tenor's operatic recordings for RCA (with decidedly mixed results).